Sonja17/Hotel-Management-System/README.md

 For different hotels,restaurants,motels,resorts etc finding a good and suitable software is very important.
 Without it they would waste more time, and time is money.
 These problems would keep away from customers as the example i showed by many people experiences,and that do not provide a good image about the business.

-Well we looked at how we could come up with a solution about the problem "Golden Taler" hotel is facing .
+Well we looked at how we could come up with a solution about the problem "Zum Ziel" hotel is facing .
 And what we will try to do is to create a software wich will be very simple to use , will help to upgrade the efficiency and progress of hotel.